Deep-Symmetry/afterglow/README.md

     of button sections.
   - [x] It looks like I can actually specify an RGB color for the buttons using another SysEx:
     [PushPix](https://cycling74.com/wiki/index.php?title=Push_Programming_Oct13_03)
-- [ ] Support Push version 2 if possible.
-The display will be most difficult since it seems not to use MIDI, but there is a [library](http://sigabort.co/p2d) which can address it; I have reached out to the authors to see if they can help.
-I don't yet know if there is a SysEx for setting RGB pad colors available, or if we will need to go back to using MIDI notes; if the latter, the colors are all wrong and need to be rediscovered.
 - [x] Add a user interface using [Luminus](http://www.luminusweb.net/docs).
 - [x] Separate [ola-clojure](https://github.com/brunchboy/ola-clojure#ola-clojure) into its own project.